Parti del prototipo di pressofusione di metallo: Una guida completa ai materiali, Processi & Progetto

 Trim & drill die castingRemoves excess metal (flash) and adds simple holesBasic prototypes where fit is more important than finish

-Vibratory finish castingSmooths edges and removes small burrsPiccole parti (PER ESEMPIO., zinc hardware, magnesium brackets)
+Vibratory finish castingSmooths edges and removes small burrsPiccole parti (per esempio., zinc hardware, magnesium brackets)

-Per la punta: For rapid prototypes, skip unnecessary steps.
+Pro tip: For rapid prototypes, skip unnecessary steps.
 If you’re just testing functionality, ordinare & drill may be enough—save anodizing for final presentations.

 Key Tests for Cast Prototypes